LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

   - Use the [`lena.js`](https://www.fellipe.com/demos/lena-js/) NPM package.
   -  Use the [canvas filter feature](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) to add filters.
 - Something that uses a NPM package.
 If you added the filters using *lena.js*, then this requirement is fulfilled.
 If not, you can add another package like [canvas-confetti](https://www.npmjs.com/package/canvas-confetti) to put confetti on the page when the user downloads a profile picture.
+- Option to add an outline to the text and choose it's color.